logdna/mezmo-workshops/content/en/transaction-to-s3/docs/create-pipeline.md

 ## Step 2: Run the Simulation

 ### Get the Docker
 First you will need the Docker to simulate.
-You can either use our provided docker [NOT_UPLOADED_YET](#) or clone the [GitHub repo](https://github.com/logdna/financialTransactionDeviceSim).
+You can either use our [DockerHub image](https://hub.docker.com/repository/docker/braxtonj/transaction-device-sim) or clone the [GitHub repo](https://github.com/logdna/financialTransactionDeviceSim).
 If using the repo, follow the instructions in [README.md](https://github.com/logdna/financialTransactionDeviceSim/blob/main/README.md)to build with one command.

 ### Configure the Simulation
 Next you need to configure the devices via environment variables.
 All you need is your Mezmo Pipeline Source Key (`KEY`) and the number of devices to run (`NUMBER_DEVICES`).
 We will snag the key in [the next step](/mezmo-workshops/transaction-to-s3/docs/sources.md) but for now you can just use something made up like `NADA`.
 To do this on MacOS Terminal, simply run: